-Recruitment and selection checklist Initials Date Health - the candidate is medically fit Medical Pre Employment Questionnaire Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
+Recruitment and selection checklist Initials Date Medical Pre Employment Questionnaire Prohibition from Teaching Work Check - For those carrying out teaching work (see below) the teacher has not been included in the prohibition list or interim prohibition list or has a GTCE sanction.
 Qualified Teacher Status (QTS) Check - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
 Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Overseas Checks - for individuals who have lived or worked abroad in the last 5 years.
-(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs) Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced DBS Child Protection & Online safety training and other induction such as H&S, Safe Working Practice / code of staff behaviour, etc Including: Safeguarding & Child Protection Policy Safer Working Practice Guidance Whistleblowing procedures KCSiE & Annexe A ICT Acceptable Use Policy Online Safety Policy & Guidance Children Missing Education Policy Behaviour Policy Denaviour i olicy
+(For those carrying out teaching work within the EEA area this will include an EEA prohibition order check through Employer Access until Jan 21, after this date it will include a reference from any education employer overseas in the same period) Statutory Induction Completed (for teachers who obtained QTS after 7 May 1999 and are not employed as NQTs) Risk Assessment - for Volunteers a written Risk assessment in relation to undertaking an Enhanced DBS Child Protection & Online safety training and other induction such as H&S, Safe Working Practice / code of staff behaviour, etc Including: Safeguarding & Child Protection Policy Safer Working Practice Guidance Whistleblowing procedures KCSiE & Annexe A ICT Acceptable Use Policy Online Safety Policy & Guidance Children Missing Education Policy Behaviour Policy - Demaylour Folloy 1 assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.

-Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils; assessing the development, progress and attainment of pupils; and reporting on the development, progress and attainment of pupils.
+Each of the following activities is teaching work: planning and preparing lessons and courses for pupils, delivering lessons to pupils;